Table of contents

 1. Decide how much you want to borrow

 It might seem obvious, but before you shop for a new loan, decide how much you want to borrow.
 Figure out how much is due on your existing loan and if you want to borrow more money on top of that.
-Don’t forget to add in any prepayment penalties your lender might charge.
-Discover® Personal Loans never charges a prepayment penalty.
+It can be easy to assume that the lowest interest rate is always better, but that doesn’t give you a full picture of cost.
+Don’t forget to add in any prepayment penalties your lender might charge, and any other costs your loan terms may include.

 2. Check your credit score